 Long hours of telecommuting at home are likely to cause back pain.
 A good posture education and improved physical condition can help us prevent it.
 HLA San Carlos gives you simple keys to avoid back pain from teleworking

 With the recent extension of the alarm state, a significant number of people will continue to telework in conditions that, in some cases, are not the most appropriate.
 Confinement implies less physical activity, more sedentary lifestyle, more frequent episodes of stress and, consequently, a greater probability of suffering back pain.
-Dr. José Lizón, orthopedic specialist in spinal surgery and minimally invasive techniques of the HLA San Carlos de Dénia Hospital, offers some recommendations regarding the place of teleworking in order to avoid or minimize back ailments.
+Dr. José Lizón, orthopedic specialist in spinal surgery and minimally invasive techniques of the hospital HLA San Carlos de Dénia, offers some recommendations regarding the place of telework in order to avoid or minimize back ailments.
 “For starters, the place where teleworking is to be carried out must be at least two square meters to avoid feeling overwhelmed, it has to be well ventilated and it must have adequate lighting.
 The light should not cause reflections on the screen and it is very important that the cables are well collected to avoid unnecessary falls and blows ”, affirms the specialist.

 It is advisable that the chair is adjustable in height and have at least five support points.
 The armrests must be at least five centimeters wide and about fifteen inches long.
 Similarly, the back must be able to rest on the back of the chair, maintaining the correct physiological curvature and be able to lean back.
 The lumbar area must maintain the correct lordosis, so if our chair has a straight back, we must place a cushion or pillow at the level of the lumbar.